Leibniz-HBI/spiderexpress/README.md

 ### create

-This command creates a `ponyexpress` project in the current directory.
+This command creates a `spiderexpress` project in the current directory.
 By default, the project creation process will be interactive, but this can be disabled by passing the `--non-interactive` flag.

 ```bash